wintercounter/ccss/web/docs/ccss/guides/tips-and-tricks.md

 ## Mapping values and converting numbers inside shorthands

-A common case are shorthands where you still want to be able to use number conversion and/or resolve mapped values:
+A common case is shorthands where you still want to be able to use number conversion and/or resolve mapped values:

 -   `border: '1px solid #000'`
 -   `transform: 'translateX(100px)'`

-### Option 1: use long hand properties
+### Option 1: use longhand properties

 ```js live
 ccss({